WISION-Lab/photoncube2video/README.md

 ### Development

 We use [maturin](https://www.maturin.rs/) as a build system, which enables this package to be built as a python extension using [pyo3](https://pyo3.rs) bindings.
+Some other tools are needed for development work, which can be installed using `pip install -v .[dev]`.

 #### Code Quality